Gabrieldelacerda/nginx-multisite-lab-V2/docs/ec2-setup.md

 Docker availability and permissions were validated by running "docker ps", confirming that the daemon was active and accessible without "sudo".

 ==Context==
-This step was executed manually as part of the initial environment setup.
-Future iterations should incorporate this configuration into instance provisioning (via Terraform `user_data`) to ensure consistency and eliminate manual intervention.
+This step is now automated using Ansible, ensuring consistent and repeatable server configuration without manual intervention.